huguesjohnson/RetailClerk89/README.md

 * Capturing controller input and moving a sprite based on it
 * Playing and pausing background music
 * Collision detection
-* Very simple game state management
+* Game state management
-* Basic game script and event handling capabilities
+* Game script and event processing
+* Dialog between characters
+* Branching dialog based on player choices
+* Transition between main playable characters
+* Title screens, intro screens, and ending screens
-* Single room demo used to test all this stuff
+* Short demo used to test all this stuff

 **Not implemented**